The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/8-postgres-models.md

     // 1.
 Pull the username and password out of the request body const { username, password } = req.body;

     // 2.
+Check if the username is already taken const existingUser = await userModel.findByUsername(username);
+    if (existingUser) {
+      return res.status(400).send({ message: 'Username already taken' });
+    }

+    // 3.
 Store the new user — the model returns only user_id and username, never the password const user = await userModel.create(username, password);

-    // 3.
+    // 4.
 Respond with the new user and a 201 Created status res.status(201).send(user);
   } catch (err) {
     next(err);